Skip to main content

 LimitValuePurpose

-Max calls per turn100Prevent runaway loops
+Max calls per response turn100Prevent runaway loops in Query runtime

 VM timeout5000msCode execution limit